JuDFTteam/masci-tools/studentproject18w/README.md

 ## Programmatic use

-Though `masci-tools` is availabe via PyPI, there is currently no plan to integrate `studentproject18ws`.
-If you want to use it in your code, clone the repo, use it in an IDE, or append the path to your `sys.path`:
+Though `masci-tools` is (planned to be) availabe via PyPI, there is currently no plan to integrate `studentproject18ws`.
+If you want to use it in your code, use it in an IDE, or append the path to your `sys.path`:

 ``` python
 import sys